 A look at the choir’s song sheets shows a melody of lyrics and language.
 The words are in Hebrew, the alphabet is in Cyrillic – but the songs tell the story of a medley of Jewish communities over time.

 The Senior Choir sings a variety of Hebrew, Russian, and Yiddish songs.
 But no matter what language they use, they understand the words and their meaning – and it resonates from their voices in a way which gives listeners pause.

 The members, originally brought together by their love of music, the need for forming a new community in Israel, and their shared experiences adapting to a new culture, have now transmitted their inspiration on to thousands.

 Today the choir consists of dozens of members who meet on a weekly basis, training professional both for leisure and national competitions.

-The “Song of the Heart” choir, now in its twenty-third year, has traveled to perform across Israel and the Ukraine – and brought together an immigrant population that was once so distant into the heart and soul of Israeli and Jewish culture.
+The “Song of the Heart” choir has traveled to perform across Israel and the Ukraine – and brought together an immigrant population that was once so distant into the heart and soul of Israeli and Jewish culture.
 The award-winning choir has become a source of great pride to the city.